hariszaf/pema/help_files/PEMA's output files.md

 * ### RDPClassifier

-In ***"finalTable.tsv"*** file, the user can find the final MOTU-table.
+In ***"tax_assigned_table.tsv"*** file, the user can find the final MOTU-table.
 The first column is the ASV identifier, the following columns contain the counts of each ASVs in each sample, and the last column contains the taxonomy.

 ***"extenedFinalTable.tsv"*** contains the same information with an additional column which is the NCBI ID of the identified taxa.